Concert band: Military bands

 A military band is a group of personnel that performs musical duties for military functions, usually for the armed forces.
 A typical military band consists mostly of wind and percussion instruments.
 The conductor of a band commonly bears the title of Bandmaster or Director of Music.
 Ottoman military bands are thought to be the oldest variety of military marching band in the world, dating from the 13th century.

-Military bands were originally used to control troops on the battlefield, using instruments such as drums, bugles, and fifes among others.
+Military bands were originally used to control troops on the battlefield, by using instruments such as drums, bugles, and fifes among others.
 As communication systems during war became more advanced, the use of instruments on the battlefield as signaling devices fell out of use.
 From then on, military bands would fulfill a ceremonial role, entertaining troops and playing for the community.
 As its role shifted so too did its instrumentation.
 A wider range of instruments was employed to play transcriptions of orchestral works, the bulk of the early wind band repertoire.
 These military bands evolved into the modern drum and bugle corps and helped to spread the idea of a concert band.
 A modern military will often have multiple types of bands (e.g. the United States Marine Corps has both a drum and bugle corps and wind ensemble).